Difference Between Affect and Effect

 Affect vs Effect

 The difference between Affect vs Effect is that Affect is pronounced with more laziness, i.e. it has an “uh-ffect” while Effect is a bit stronger with an “uh” effect.
 In primary English, the term Affect is a verb, while the word Effect is a noun.
-Affect is generally a verb and implies to change or impact something.
-An Effect is generally a noun, and it is a result of a change.
+Affect is a verb and implies to change or impact something.
+An Effect is a noun, and it is a result of a change.

 Affect vs Effect